mark-summerfield/uxf/py/README.md

 ## Changes

+- 2.8.0 Added `-D|--decimals` to the command line and improved the CLI.
 - 2.7.0 Minor internal improvements.
 - 2.6.3 Code improvement.
 Line numbers for warnings & errors now begin at the traditional 1.